Tongkat Ali is believed to provide many unique health benefits.

 For that reason, it probably isn’t that effective of a muscle-builder, since you need to boost Testosterone levels far beyond the normal range for muscle growth to actually become accelerated.

-In addition to supporting healthy Testosterone levels, research also indicates Tongkat Ali has some anti-estrogen properties.
+In addition to supporting healthy Testosterone levels, research indicates Tongkat Ali has some anti-estrogen properties.

 That said, it may not be a bad idea to supplement with Tongkat Ali as part of your PCT.